Syan-Lin/CV/_pages/about.md

 A Java game system with no third-party dependancy

-- Implemented with scratch
+- Implemented from a scratch
 - Implemented render module, collision detection module, the skeleton of the system
-- A game demo based on this system
+- Created a game demo using this system

 **Ocean University of China-Student Research Development Program**, 2019/09-2021/06

-A maritime craft with autonomous cruise control function
+Developed a maritime craft with autonomous cruise control function

-- Collected marine data like sea surface salinity and temperature
+- Collected marine data such as sea surface salinity and temperature
-- Implemented the program of cruise control function based on GPS with C language
+- Implemented the cruise control function program based on GPS using the C language